City Walks Through Italy: Your Guide to 20 Must-See Destinations

 Piazza de Ferrari fountain is the main attraction of Genoa’s main square.
 Impressive buildings surround the piazza, including Palazzo Ducale, a 13th-century mansion with an inner square.

 Genoa Cathedral (Cattedrale di San Lorenzo) is a medieval church built in the 12th century.
-In 1941 a shell was fired into it from a British warship, it failed to detonate, and the shell is now on display in the church.
+In 1941, a shell fired from a British warship into it failed to detonate, but the shell is now on display in the church.

 The cathedral is also known for its frescoed interior and unique holy relics.

-A lot is going on down at the Port of Genoa, including the Galeone Neptune, a floating, climb-aboard replica of a 17th-century Spanish galleon built for the 1985 film “Pirates.”
+Much is happening at the Port of Genoa, including the Galeone Neptune, a floating, climb-aboard replica of a 17th-century Spanish galleon built for the 1985 film “Pirates.”

 Download the GENOA Self-Guided City Walk to plan your way around the iconic places of Genoa City.
 Get your Self-Guided City Walk here.